hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 # network
+## protocol
 - websocket
  to keep low latency, try to use websocket when there are support.
 I will implement first this.
 - http
  as fallback, http could be used but currently not implemented.

+## security
+- SSL/TLS
+ At prototype phase, i will not implement this.
+This may be security issue when use this system with network outside of localhost.